 You can get the pertussis vaccine and flu vaccine at the same time during your pregnancy.
 You can also get them at different visits.
 This will depend on what stage of pregnancy you are at when you visit your GP.
 You should discuss with your GP the best time to have the vaccines which will give you and your newborn baby the best protection possible.

-The whooping cough vaccine is currently funded by the Queensland Government for all women in their third trimester of pregnancy.
+The whooping cough vaccine is funded by the Australian Government as part of the National Immunisation Program and is available for all women in their third trimester of pregnancy.
 This vaccination is recommended in each pregnancy including pregnancies which are closely spaced, e.g. less than two years.

 For the best protection against whooping cough for you and your newborn baby, you should get the pertussis vaccine in your third trimester of pregnancy (preferably between 28 and 32 weeks).
 While the vaccine can be given at any time during the third trimester of pregnancy, the transfer of maternal antibodies from the mother to the unborn baby can take up to 2 weeks.
 So it’s best to have your vaccination between 28 and 32 weeks to give the best protection to your baby.
 If you don’t receive the vaccine at the recommended time, it’s still important to be vaccinated because you will be protected against whooping cough and this will reduce the risk of you passing it on to your baby if you get whooping cough.